moabukar/no-hello-bot/README.md

 ## TODO

-- Add images and more testing.
+- Add images/screenshots and more testing.
+- Add a detailed step-by-step deployment guide